GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/Secure-API-backend-application-using-Gluu-Gateway-and-OAuth-plugins.md

     OXD exposes simple, static APIs web application developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like Gluu.

 ### Backend API(Protected Resources)
-We can also call it as a `Protected resources` or `Upstream App` or `target` or `backend APIs`.
-In this blog, I am using a demo Node.js App, available [here](https://github.com/GluuFederation/tutorials/tree/master/other-utility-projects/code/node/gg-upstream-app-node).
-You should have to deploy this app on the Gluu-Gateway machine.
-This is your backend application that you want to secure and used by your frontend application e.g. mobile app, web frontend app.
+Also known as `Protected resources`, `Upstream App`, `target` or `backend API`.
+For this post, I am using a demo Node.js application available [here](https://github.com/GluuFederation/tutorials/tree/master/other-utility-projects/code/node/gg-upstream-app-node).
+This is the backend application which is called by the frontend software client.

 ### Angular Client
 I am using Angular Client to access protected resources.
 This is your Frontend application which requests to Gluu Gateway.
 Check blog [Single Page Application SSO With Gluu CE using AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md) for detail configuration and implementation.
 You can use your application, overall you need an application that will request to GG protected API.